 Overview In Safeguard Coastal Funds, Safeguard Louisiana’s Future, BGR comments on bills filed in the 2016 legislative session that could reduce or loosen constitutional protections on coastal restoration funding.

 Overview In It’s Time for Common Sense on Nonprofit Exemptions, BGR calls on the Louisiana Legislature to address overly broad language in the state constitution for nonprofit property tax exemptions that is costly to both local governments and taxpayers.

 Overview In this open letter to the Louisiana State Legislature in 2014, BGR expresses concern that SB 469 might permanently deprive the residents of coastal Louisiana of significant claims against the oil and gas industry and others.
 It provides a list of questions in need of answers before the House of Representatives votes on the […]

-Overview This edition of Now addresses problems associated with the nonprofit exemption, and what can be done to solve them.
+Overview This edition of Now addresses problems associated with the nonprofit property tax exemption, and what can be done to solve them.

-Overview In The Nonprofit Margin: Addressing the Costs of the Nonprofit Exemption in New Orleans, BGR examines the impact of the nonprofit exemption on government finances and tax rates and various approaches for mitigating that impact.
+Overview In The Nonprofit Margin: Addressing the Costs of the Nonprofit Exemption in New Orleans, BGR examines the impact of the nonprofit property tax exemption on government finances and tax rates in New Orleans.
+The report explores various approaches for mitigating that impact.

 Overview In this letter to the members of the Senate and Governmental Affairs Committee of the State Legislature, BGR opposes any dilution of the state’s open meetings laws.
 The letter comes in response to a push to close certain meetings of public bodies.
 May 18, 2010 Senate and Governmental Affairs Committee P.O.
 Box 94183 Baton […]